MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-advisor-teams-roll-out.md

 #### Plan your learning content

 Before you build your site in learning pathways, take some time to review and collect the learning resources and capabilities available to you.
+With learning pathways, you can use content from the Microsoft 365 training page and add content that you create to tailor the site to your unique needs.

 To learn more, see [Plan your learning pathways content](https://docs.microsoft.com/office365/customlearning/custom_plancontent) and [Resources for supporting your remote workforce](https://docs.microsoft.com/office365/customlearning/custom_plancontent_remoteresources).

 #### Explore Teams content in learning pathways

 Learning pathways provides a SharePoint site with a web part that's connected to an online catalog.
 The Microsoft 365 training page, which hosts the web part, shows all the training available in learning pathways.
+Have a look around to get familiar with what's available and how content is organized.

 Go to your learning pathways site, click **Microsoft 365 training**, and then select **Microsoft Teams** to see all the Teams training playlists in the online catalog.
 Select a playlist and then click the **Next** and **Previous** buttons to navigate through it.
 You can also click the down arrow to view the contents of the playlist and go to a specific topic.

 #### Take an inventory of Teams learning resources in your organization

 Review the Teams learning content that's already available in your organization.
 For example, you may have already developed custom onboarding, training, or support content for Teams.
+Your existing SharePoint assets can be mixed with Microsoft content in a playlist to build a targeted playlist for your organization.

 #### Build your site in learning pathways